-Where is he now?
+Where are they now?
 Frank stays pretty busy!
-He is a facilitator at Syracuse Permaculture and Urban Homesteading Guild, Green Business Advisor at Small Business Development Center at Onondaga Community College, Steering Committee Member and Founding Member at Syracuse Grows, and Co-Founder and Board President at The Alchemical Nursery Project, Inc.
+They is a facilitator at Syracuse Permaculture and Urban Homesteading Guild, Green Business Advisor at Small Business Development Center at Onondaga Community College, Steering Committee Member and Founding Member at Syracuse Grows, and Co-Founder and Board President at The Alchemical Nursery Project, Inc.

 JiYoung An, 2010

-Where is she now?
+Where are they now?
 Jiyoung returned to Seoul National University to complete her forestry degree.
-She is now a graduate student at Kyoto University, Japan.
+They is now a graduate student at Kyoto University, Japan.

 Nicole (Werner) Landers 2007-2008

 Nicole helped evaluate the susceptibility of sugar maple stands to defoliation by forest tent caterpillar (Malacosoma disstria Hübner) and the vulnerability to decline.
-She left this program to focus on entomological research.
+They left this program to focus on entomological research.

-Where is she now?
+Where are they now?
 Executive Director, Cornell University Cooperative Extension, Yates County

 Sanae Kuwagaki, 2006-2008

 Sanae was a master's student of Dr. Allan Drew.
-She used "Research Experience in Forest Ecosystem Science" to investigate the "Growth response of sugar maple and Norway maple seedlings to manganese in acidic conditions."
-She also helped other students with data collection, and bouncing around ideas.
+They used "Research Experience in Forest Ecosystem Science" to investigate the "Growth response of sugar maple and Norway maple seedlings to manganese in acidic conditions."
+They also helped other students with data collection, and bouncing around ideas.

 Adam Coates, 2006-2008